pimms/AWSCode/README.md

 Note that the parameters are optional, and more than one can be added.
 As such:

-`	so the function main int argc char** argv was like int `	totally
+	so the function main int argc char** argv was like int totally

 Which will translate into:

-#	int main(int argc, char** argv)
+	int main(int argc, char** argv)
-#	{
+	{
-#	}
+	}

 ------  Declaring a variable  ------

 Declaring a variable is straight forward.

-#	so this int x was like 0
+	so this int x was like 0
-#	and this float y was like square 5
+	and this float y was like square 5 and this float z was like x + y

+Obviosly, you can change the value of any variable.

+	so this int x was like 0
+	then x was like 4

+A variable can also be assigned / reassigned from a function

-#	and this float z was like x + y
+	so this int x was like omg, intFunction

+Typecasting is also allowed, but only for function return values.

+	then x was like omg, (int)floatFunction

 ------  Calling a function  ------

 Calling a function is done in two ways:

-#	anyway, func param1 param2
+	anyway, func param1 param2
-#	umm so, func param1
+	umm so, func param
-#	umm so, func
+	umm so, func

-The return value of the function can be stored in a variable as such:

-#	so this float sq was like square 3
+C and C++ library functions can be called in this fashion.

+	anyway, printf "%d\n" 15

 ------  Declaring a for-loop  -------